Deputies suspended in Nichols case didn't keep body cams on

 Shelby County Sheriff's Office deputies Jeremy Watkins and Johntavious Bowers each violated multiple policies after they reported to the location of Nichols' violent arrest on Jan.
 7, Sheriff Floyd Bonner said in a statement.

-Video released by the city showed several law enforcement officers standing around as Nichols struggled with serious injuries while he sat on the ground, propped up against a police car.
+Video released by the city showed several officers standing around as Nichols struggled with serious injuries while sitting on the ground propped up against a police car.
 Nichols was taken to a hospital in an ambulance that left the location of the beating 27 minutes after emergency medical technicians arrived, authorities have said.

 People are also reading…

 Nichols died at a hospital on Jan.
-10. Five Memphis officers accused of beating Nichols have been fired and charged with second-degree murder.
-One other Memphis officer has been fired but not charged criminally for his role in the traffic stop that preceded the beating.
+10. Five Memphis officers accused of beating Nichols were fired and charged with second-degree murder.
+One other Memphis officer was fired but not charged for his role in the traffic stop that preceded the beating.

-The sheriff’s office previously had said two deputies who went to the scene after Nichols was beaten had been disciplined and were under investigation.
-But the county law enforcement office had not divulged further details, including their names and the actions they took — or did not take.
+The sheriff's office previously said two deputies who went to the scene after Nichols was beaten had been disciplined and were under investigation but had not divulged further details or their names.

-Reports released by the sheriff's office late Thursday showed Bowers and Watkins were suspended for five days without pay for failing to keep their body cameras and in-car video turned on while they were at the arrest location.
+Reports released by the sheriff's office late Wednesday showed Bowers and Watkins were suspended for five days without pay for failing to keep their body and in-car video cameras turned on while they were at the arrest location.

 The deputies also did not notify dispatch or their supervisor, the reports showed.
-Watkins also did not report on his daily log that he went to the arrest location, according to the reports.
+Watkins also did not report in his daily log that he went to the arrest location, according to the reports.

-Bonner said the sheriff's office does not believe that the deputies will face criminal charges.
+Bonner said the sheriff's office does not believe the deputies will face criminal charges.

 Bowers and Watkins have been Shelby County deputies since June 2021, Bonner said.
 Both suspensions began Wednesday.